 Till now, Linux has only under 3% share on laptops/desktops.
 But once you get familiar to using Linux, it's pretty hard to live without it.

-So here's a list of 5 best Linux distro for laptops to find out which fits best for your purpose.
+Here's a list of 5 Linux distributions for laptops to find out which fits best for your purpose.

-First I want to say that almost every Linux distro has the flexibility to costomize it according to your need.
+First I want to say that almost every Linux distro has the flexibility to customize it according to your need.
 But it could be quite time consuming, also confusing for new linux users.

-Another impotant point is we're talking about laptops, not netbooks.
-Nowdays most laptop packs enough power to run any distro with any desktop environment.
+Another important point is we're talking about laptops, not netbooks.
+Now days most laptop packs enough power to run any distro with any desktop environment.

 So, here's the idea of a list, with enough reasons why you should pick that particular distro.
 Lets get started with the list.

 Ubuntu or Linux Mint need no intro, and more or less they're the same linux disro.